Cómo agregar movimiento

 Rota una forma

 La rotación de un objeto de dibujo con OpenGL ES 2.0 es bastante simple.
-En tu procesador, crea otra matriz de transformación (una matriz de rotación) y, luego, combínala con las matrices de transformación de proyección y vista de cámara:
+En el procesador, crea otra matriz de transformación (una matriz de rotación) y, luego, combínala con las matrices de transformación de proyección y vista de cámara:

 Kotlin